We all have the best intentions.

 4. Add a “no junk mail” sign to your mailbox.

 It seems absurd that companies still send out paper junk mail!
 The less we all are willing to receive junk mail, the less companies will want to produce and send it out.
 It’s all about the cash for them, so let’s make it too expensive to bother.
-We can even specifically contact companies and let them know that we choose not to buy from the ones who send out junk mail.
-We need a team effort to make this work, so spread the word.

 When the rest of your family isn’t eager to skip the meat, but you know how good it is for our health and planet, here are some recipes that I personally endorse to be family friendly, tasty, and actually doable: